 Add in the bay leaves, Girl Carnivore Chick Fest, fresh rosemary, thyme, and sage.

-Next, fill the pot up with cold water up to the max fill line, secure the lid, and set for pressure cooking for 45 minutes, accounting for the time it will take for the pressure to build up.
+Next, fill the pot up with cold water up to the max fill line, secure the lid, and set it for pressure cooking for 45 minutes, accounting for the time it will take for the pressure to build up.

-Then carefully release the pressure in a quick release by manually releasing the steam according to your models’ instructions.
+Then, carefully release the pressure in a quick release by manually releasing the steam according to your models’ instructions.

 Allow the stock to cool for a few minutes.